 FRAUWALLNER, Erich.
 Wien-Währing 28.12.1898 — Vienna 5.7.1974.
 Austrian Indologist and Tibetan Scholar.
 Professor in Vienna.
 Son of the financial secretary (later wirkl.
 Hofrath) Friedrich Fr. and Maria Barbara Riedler.
 School in Vienna.
 In 1915 started learning Sanskrit still as a schoolboy.
 In 1916 to army, served two and a half years in Romania and at Isonzo front.
-After the war started studies of classics at Vienna, also studied Indology under B. Geiger.
+After the war immediately started studies of classics at Vienna, also studied Indology under B. Geiger.
 Ph.D. in July 1921 in classics, teacher’s examination in classical languages in 1922.
 Taught Greek and Latin at a gymnasium preparing his habilitation.
 From 1928 PD in Indology at Vienna (also continued as a schoolteacher).
-In 1939 succeeded B. Geiger as ao.
+In 1939 succeeded B. Geiger (who lost his position as a Jew) as ao.
 Professor of Indology and Iranian studies.
 From 1943 in army.
 In 1935 married a 12 years younger student of Latin.

 Frauwallner was a self-taught Indologist (he often criticized severely L. von Schroeder’s teaching), who succesfully adapted methods of classical philology, and founded a strong school.
 His early model was K. Reinhardt with his Posidonius studies.
 He detested translation and could himself read e.g. Italian, Chinese and Japanese in original language.
 Before him Indian philosophy was known on the basis of a few texts only, but Frauwallner tried to become acquainted with the whole field.
 In his early work he dealt with the Mokṣadharma and early Upaniṣads.
-Then he became interested in Buddhist logic as preserved in Tibetan sources.
+Soon he became interested in Buddhist logic as preserved in Tibetan sources.
 The difficulties after the war forced him to abandon the plan of a scholarly history of Indian philosophy.
 Instead, he wrote a more succinct introduction, which, although unfinished, was the first critical survey of the field.
 Another important work was his monograph on Vasubandhu.
 Without leaving Buddhist studies he started now the reconstruction of Vaiśeṣika and planned a large anthology of philosophical translations.
 In his last years he prepared the third volume of his manual and published several related studies on Buddhist philosophy, but also on Mīmāṁsa and Navanyāya.
 A later interest was also the history of Hīnayānic thought and its sources in Tibetan and Chinese.
 A problem in his work is the early formated (publ.
 1938) racial theory of periodization of the history as Aryan and non-Aryan philosophy, which he never clearly abandoned.

 As Professor he also taught Old Iranian.
 Among his students in the first period were Ammer, Ag.
 Bharati, Günther (with whom he later quarreled) and Nowotny, in the second G. M. Bhattacharya, G. Chemparathy, Oberhammer, Schmithausen, Steinkellner and Vetter.